 But, “And I’ll work extended hours,” you continue.
 No (stop signal).
 Cut.
 I don’t care to hear more, and besides you don’t follow directions.
 One more minute added to the interview.
 One more minute added to the workshop.
 Can’t you see the person in the back row rolling her eyes?
 Don’t lawyers on TV say, “Just answer the question?”
 This is why I don’t care.

-When I care for a longer answer is usually when I’m asking my kids about their day.
+4. When a longer answer is required.
+A time such as this is usually when I’m asking my kids about their day.
 And, sadly, their answers are too brief.
 “It was fine,” they say.
 Fine as in nothing unusual happened?
 Fine as in Josh didn’t break up with you?
 “Just fine.
 Okay?”

-Would you answer my question?
-“My day was fine.
-You know, fine?”
-This is similar to, “My greatest strength is developing teams….”
+This is similar to answering an interview question about your greatest strength with, “My greatest strength is developing teams….”
 Care to elaborate?
 This is where the interviewer needs more.
 Tell me how you’ve built teams.
 “Well, where I last worked I built teams.”
 And what were the situations?
 What were your actions?
 What were the results?